pesricha/taipy-doc/docs/userman/gui/extension/extension_list_of_values.md

 In this section, we'll design a visual component that represents a list of programming languages.
 Each language will be displayed with its name and an icon.

-This component will take a property containing a list of values and render them as a list.
+This visual element will take a property containing a list of values and render them as a list.
-When a Python variable is bound to this property, any updates to the variable will instantly reflect in the displayed list, enabling real-time synchronization.

 ## Declaring the element {data-source="gui:doc/extension/example_library/example_library.py#L52"}